 - A right to appeal disagreements, both within the IRS and before the courts.

 An IRS audit may end with no changes, an agreed-upon change or changes that the taxpayer disagrees with and appeals.

 After the interview, the examiner will present you with a computer-generated audit report, which will include the amount of additional tax that is assessed, an explanation of how your return will be changed, options for how you can appeal the report and a space that indicates whether you consent or disagree.
 Signing the report means you are giving up your right to go to Tax Court.

 If you are unsure whether you agree with the report, you do not have to sign it.
 You can request to speak with the agent’s supervisor to review the documents further.
 You can appeal the decision after this, request assistance from the Taxpayer Advocate Service and go to court if necessary.

-Any tax deficiency will accumulate interest at a rate of 9 percent per year from the date of the original return until you pay the bill.
+Any tax deficiency will accumulate interest at a rate of 5% per year from the date of the original return until you pay the bill.
 The interest is compounded daily.
 The IRS examiner will often have this information prepared, showing the total you owe.

-Based on the type of errors discovered during the audit, you could also face a penalty of up to 75 percent of the deficiency, and, for severe cases, possible imprisonment.
+Based on the type of errors discovered during the audit, you could also face a penalty of up to 25% of the deficiency, and, for severe cases, possible imprisonment.

 Protect Yourself in Case of an Audit